FranciscoMoretti/site/content/code-tips/you-aint-gonna-need-it-yagni.md

 - **KISS Principle**: YAGNI complements the KISS principle by emphasizing the importance of simplicity and avoiding unnecessary complexity. 🤫
 - **Don't Repeat Yourself**: YAGNI complements DRY by encouraging developers to avoid duplicating code that is not currently needed. 🔄
 - **SOLID Principles**: The Single Responsibility Principle (SRP) and the Interface Segregation Principle (ISP) align with YAGNI by encouraging focused and minimalistic code design. 🎯
-- **Behavior-Driven Development**: YAGNI aligns with BDD's focus on developing code based on the current required behavior and avoiding speculative features. 🌟
+- **Behavior-Driven Development**: YAGNI aligns with BDD's focus on developing code based on the currently required behavior and avoiding speculative features. 🌟